levipereira/deepstream-yolo-e2e/README.md

-# DeepStream / YOLO - Detection and Segmentation with End2End Implementation
+# DeepStream / YOLO with End2End Implementation

-Implementation of End-to-End YOLO Models for DeepStream
+Implementation of End-to-End YOLO Detection and Segmentation Models for DeepStream

 This repository offers an optimized implementation of End-to-End YOLO models for DeepStream, enhancing inference efficiency by integrating Non-Maximum Suppression (NMS) directly into the YOLO models.
 This approach supports dynamic batch sizes and input sizes, providing seamless adaptability.